scrss logo

 Dr Olga Arkhipova is Head of the Tourism and Events Department of the State Hermitage Museum, St Petersburg.

 This talk is organised in partnership with the St Petersburg Association for International Co-operation, a non-governmental organisation.
-Dr Arkhipova is a member of the Association.
+Dr Arkhipova is a Board member of the Association.

 Tuesday 29 October 2024, 17.00 - 20.00